Wee-Bey Brice: Season five

 Wee-Bey is briefly seen during the end-of-season montage conversing amicably with Chris Partlow in the courtyard of the Maryland State prison; they are in a similar situation, both having been primary enforcers for West Baltimore kingpins, and now both serving life sentences for committing (and taking sole responsibility for) murders at the behest of their respective bosses.

 Real life origins

 Ed Burns investigated several high-end drug traffickers in the 1980s.
 One of these was a heroin dealer named Thomas H. Taylor, whose partner, Vernon Collins, was known as Bey-Brother.
 He was described by one FBI informant as a "narcotics hit man who is feared throughout the narcotics underworld in Baltimore."

 Collins is mentioned in David Simon's book Homicide: A Year on the Killing Streets as one of Baltimore's notorious contract killers in the late 1970s, along with Dennis Wise, who spawned a character of the same name played by actor Chad Coleman.
 Wee-Bey is a reference to this hit man and drug trafficker.
 Collins was arrested in 1987 and sentenced to thirty-five years in prison.

+Internet popularity

+The scene from the season 1 episode "The Hunt" where Wee-Bey shows a surprised expression after learning that shooting victim Greggs was a police officer resurfaced as a reaction GIF over 15 years after this episode was originally aired.

+Johnson commented about the popularity of that GIF in 2022: "It doesn't get old.
+I guess I have an out-of-body experience to be able to see that and understand that."